ocapn/ocapn/draft-specifications/CapTP Specification.md

 - **Shortener**: The peer hosting a promise that wishes to pass a shorter promise to the Holder.
 - **Terminator**: The peer hosting the promise that the Shortener will be passing to the Holder.

 **Note**: It is possible for the Holder and the Terminator to be the same peer.
+The same algorithm applies in that case as it does when the Holder and Terminator are separate peers.
 **Note**: A Terminator may also play the role of Shortener for a yet-shorter promise on another peer.
 In that case the Shortener of the prior shortening also plays the role of Holder for the further shortening.

 ## Promise shortening from the Shortener's perspective